-Reactive arthritis was formerly known as Reiter syndrome/disease, which is the combination of urethritis, arthritis and conjunctivitis.
-Not all patients with reactive arthritis have Reiter syndrome (also see History and etymology).
+Reactive arthritis was formerly known as Reiter syndrome or disease, which is the combination of urethritis, arthritis and conjunctivitis.
+Not all patients with reactive arthritis have Reiter syndrome (also see History and etymology below).

 Reactive arthritis most commonly occurs in males between ages 15-35 2.
 It has an incidence of ~1 in 100 following enteric infections.

 Usually transient following infection and involving one or two large joints.
 The classical triad consists of:

 - urethritis (cervicitis in women)